gheb02/Latent-Unlearning-in-Image-to-Image-VQ-GAN/README.md

 ## Repository Structure

+- `extraction.py`: ausiliary functions for code extraction
+- `utils.py`: ausiliary functions for our experiments
+- `code_extraction.ipynb`: notebook containing the actual code extraction
+- `Experiments.ipynb`: notebook containing our experiments (also work in progress experiments)

 ## Project Report

-A detailed explanation of the project's methodology, experiments, results, and conclusions can be found in the
+A detailed explanation of the project's methodology, experiments, results, and conclusions can be found in the [Final Project Report](<Latent Unlearning in Image to Image VQ-GAN.pdf>).

 ## Acknowledgements